Rivian: Electric Delivery Van (EDV)/Electric Commercial Van (ECV)

+R2

+The R2 is a smaller, less-expensive SUV on a new platform, tentatively scheduled to launch in early 2026.
+It will be assembled at a new factory Rivian is building in Georgia (but will start initial production at the Normal, IL facility).
+In May 2023, a shrouded clay model of the R2 was shown during a recorded conversation between R.J.
+Scaringe and Rivian lead designer Jeff Hammoud.
+As expected, the R2 appears to be smaller than the R1S while retaining the same boxy design; the start of R2 production is still scheduled for 2026, but deliveries are now scheduled for 2026.
+In June 2023 it was reported that the R2 would cost between $40,000 to $60,000 at its launch which would make it less expensive than the R1 models and that a pickup truck version of the R2 may also be created alongside the SUV.

+R3

+The Rivian R3 is an upcoming electric compact SUV.

+R3X

+The Rivian R3X is a higher-performance variant of the R3 that will feature higher ground clearance and a tri-motor setup.

 EV charging

 In March 2021, Rivian announced ambitious plans to develop a network of public charging stations across the United States and Canada by the end of 2023.
+Usage will be restricted to Rivian owners only.
 Similar to competitor Tesla, it plans to offer a combination of fast chargers and slower destination chargers and also sell home chargers.
 The target for the charging network is set for 600 Rivian-exclusive Adventure Network sites made up of 3,500 DC fast chargers at high-traffic locations; 200 kW will be the initial charging speed, with an eventual target of 300 kW.

 The company is also planning 10,000 destination chargers (Level 2, 11.5 kW)—called "Rivian Waypoints"—at retail, lodging and dining businesses, as well as parks and other locations; Waypoint chargers are designed to be usable by all electric vehicles with a J1772 connector.
 Starting July 2021, Rivian planned to install two Rivian Waypoint chargers at up to 50 Colorado State Parks and state recreation areas.
 However, by October, none had yet been installed as the contract was still making its way through state government bureaucracy with first installations expected in early 2022.
 In September 2021, the first Waypoint 11.5 kW chargers were installed near Moab, Utah.

 In July 2021, Rivian and the state of Tennessee announced plans to install Waypoint chargers at all 56 Tennessee state parks, saying that "Rivian will begin site surveys and engineering over the summer, with installation beginning as early as fall 2021".
 The first site, Radnor Lake State Park, was unveiled on October 1, 2021.

+In June 2023 it was reported that Rivian adopted the North American Charging System for its vehicles in North America beginning in the 2026 model year.